COURSE UNIT TITLE

 Course Objective

 This course introduces to selected trends in American Literature (Realism, Naturalism, Modernism and Postmodernism) from the American civil war onwards.
-Literary expression envisaged through the historical and cultural context invites towards a thougrough understanding of the American experience
+Literary expression envisaged through the historical and cultural context invites towards a thorough understanding of the American experience

-Prior to each semester the course topic, reading list and syllabus maybe subject to change
+Prior to each semester the course topic, reading list and syllabus maybe subject to change and are announced on the DEU distance learning portal Sakai

 Learning Outcomes of the Course Unit